Raiondesu/intl-schematic/packages/plugins/processors/README.md

     a fallback can be defined in the translation document\
     in case the user accidentally provides `undefined` or `null`

-When defining a record in the translation document, simply use an objecto to define the value.
+When defining a property in the translation document, simply use an object to define the value.
 In this object both types can be supplied via different keys:
 `ProcessorParameter` is supplied to the key with the name of the processor, while `ProcessorInput` is supplied to the `input` key.